 SG: As the youngest partner in your firm, how do you juggle your work life balance?

 SM: Juggle is a good word.
 My son is a year-and-a-half old and I’m still working on this “juggle” thing.
 My work was always my baby.
 The majority of my time, energy, love, emotion, etc. went into my work (ok.. much energy, love and emotion went to my husband as well!).
 Then I had a baby and I’m still trying to find what people call a balance.
 I’ll probably be working on this for the next 18+ years!
 I’m sure I will always feel like I am in a constant state of motion, never able to spend enough time at work or with my family, but at the end of every day, I know inside I’m doing the best I can and I can see the happiness and joy in my son’s face and the happiness and appreciation in my husband’s face – and there is nothing better.
 Apparently all these “bumps” that happen throughout the day is just part of life, and I roll with it – or at least I try to!
 I have extremely high expectations of myself.
 So I’m learning to realize that if I’m doing something “good enough”, I’m really doing it “great”.

 SG: What advice could you give to other women wanting to get into your profession?

 SM: There isn’t anything different I would tell a woman getting into public accounting as I would tell a man.
 It’s all about being patient in the beginning, learning and mastering your work, willingness to always work hard, and the strive for continual self-improvement.

-SG: What are the three most important things a startup should know or do before launching a new product?
+SG: What are the top three things any startup should know?

 SG: What kind of shoe are you and why?